What are the ingredients in your tortillas?

-How long do the tortillas keep?
+How long do the tortillas and tortilla chips keep?

 Our products are 100% preservative-free, so they don't do well sitting out on the counter like preservative-soaked conventional flour tortillas.
 If you're going to eat the tortillas within a week or so following purchase, then refrigerating them is perfect.
 If you're not hungry for tortillas right now, or if you're stockpiling them for a zombie apocalypse, then they'll last even longer in the freezer (three months).
 And send us your latitude and longitude, in case we need to find you in the event of the zombies.